|Major Groups > Polypores > Ganoderma tsugae|

 by Michael Kuo

 This beautiful mushroom is closely related to Ganoderma lucidum and is virtually indistinguishable from that species on the basis of physical features alone.
-However, Ganoderma tsugae is partial to conifers--especially eastern hemlock.
+However, Ganoderma tsugae is partial to conifers--especially hemlocks and firs--while Ganoderma lucidum is found on the wood of hardwoods.
 Additionally, it has whitish, rather than brownish flesh.
-Otherwise it is recognized, like Ganoderma lucidum, by its varnished, reddish cap and stem.
+Otherwise it is recognized, like Ganoderma lucidum, by its varnished cap and stem.

-Ecology: Parasitic on living conifers (especially eastern hemlock) and saprobic on the deadwood of conifers; producing a white butt rot of the heartwood--"a soft wet whitish or straw-colored cellulose-destroying decay of the wood" when young, and later a "network of cracks filled with white mycelium" with "numerous black dots throughout the wood" (Overholts, 1953); growing alone or gregariously; annual; widely distributed in eastern North America, and reported from the Southwest.
+Ecology: Parasitic on living conifers (especially eastern hemlock and western hemlocks) and saprobic on the deadwood of conifers; producing a white butt rot of the heartwood; growing alone, scattered, or gregariously; annual; widely distributed in North America where hemlocks occur, and occasionally reported from the Southwest.
+The illustrated and described collections are from Michigan, Ohio, Québec, and Oregon.

-Cap: 5-30 cm; at first irregularly knobby or elongated, but by maturity more or less fan-shaped; with a shiny, varnished surface often roughly arranged into lumpy "zones"; red to reddish brown when mature; when young often with zones of bright yellow and white toward the margin; occasionally with bluish tints.
+Cap: 4-24 cm; at first irregularly knobby or elongated, but by maturity more or less fan- or kidney-shaped; with a shiny, varnished surface often roughly arranged into lumpy "zones"; bald; dark red to orangish red or reddish brown when mature; when young often with zones of bright yellow and white toward the margin.

-Pore Surface: White, becoming dingy brownish in age; usually bruising brown; with 4-6 tiny (nearly invisible to the naked eye) circular pores per mm; tubes to 2 cm deep.
+Pore Surface: Whitish, becoming dingy reddish brown in age; usually bruising brown; with 4-6 tiny (nearly invisible to the naked eye) circular pores per mm; tubes to 2 cm deep.

-Flesh: Whitish; fairly soft when young, but soon tough.
+Flesh: Whitish when fresh, becoming brownish with age; fairly soft when young, but soon tough.

 Spore Print: Brown.

-Microscopic Features: Spores 13-15 x 7.5-8.5 µ; more or less elliptical, sometimes with a truncated end; under oil immersion appearing double-walled, with a row of "pillars" between the walls.
+Microscopic Features: Spores 8-13 x 5-7 µ (see note above); more or less ellipsoid, sometimes with a truncated end; under oil immersion appearing double-walled, with a row of "pillars" between the walls.
 Setae and cystidia absent.
 Hyphal system dimitic.
+Terminal cells on cap surface clavate; 7.5-12.5 µ wide; thick-walled; golden in KOH.

 Cite this page as: